rediacc/docs/docs/rest-api/authentication.md

 - The session name cannot be empty.
 - The verification data (transmitted automatically) cannot be empty.
 - The provided user hash must correctly decrypt the stored password for the user.
+- If 2FA is enabled for the user, a valid TOTP code must be provided.
+- TOTP codes are 6-digit numbers and valid for 30 seconds, with a 1-step window for time skew.

+## Two-Factor Authentication

+Rediacc supports Time-based One-Time Password (TOTP) two-factor authentication for additional security.

+### TOTP Implementation

+- TOTP follows the RFC 6238 standard, compatible with authenticator apps like Google Authenticator and Authy
+- Each user can have a unique TOTP secret stored securely in their vault
+- TOTP codes are 6 digits and valid for 30 seconds
+- A time skew window of ±30 seconds is allowed to account for clock differences

+### Setting Up 2FA

+2FA can be enabled or disabled using the ManageUser2FA procedure.
+When enabling 2FA:

+1. The system generates a secure Base32-encoded secret key
+2. The secret is stored encrypted in the user's vault
+3. A QR code or manual entry key should be provided to the user for their authenticator app
+4. The user must verify their 2FA setup by entering a valid code before 2FA is fully enabled

+### Authenticating with 2FA

+When 2FA is enabled for a user:

+1. The user provides their regular credentials (email and password hash)
+2. The system checks if 2FA is enabled for the user
+3. If enabled, the system expects a 6-digit TOTP code in the authentication request
+4. The system validates the TOTP code against the stored secret
+5. Only if all verification steps pass is the authentication successful

 ## Logout User Session